 The image below is intended to show the dedicated bus lane southbound from the Tobin Bridge off ramp (see red line), but it also offers a lot of information about the northbound lanes too.
 Northbound, there will be 2 lanes and a right turn lane.
 The right turn, where cars move very quickly at the same time pedestrians are trying to cross today, is made much safer by making it a regular 90 degree turn.
 That, plus the narrowing of the lanes from three to two, allows the sidewalk to get a lot wider - and the outdoor diners at Blackmoor Bar and Kitchen to be much farther away from moving cars.

-BTD has not produced any detailed drawings of the redesign as it relates to City Square Park.
-The visuals shown in the 2016-17 presentations, only show how the new bridge lanes will flow into the existing street.
+The above visual is from the bridge design effort.
 If you look just above City Square Park (the green square in the bottom corner), you see a white hashed shape.
 That is where the open space would be located once Rutherford is 2 lanes wide, but in this graphic, they are marking it with painted lines so vehicles do not drive there.
 There is also a small note in a box that says "bike lane ends".
 Until the Rutherford Avenue project is completed, pedestrians and cyclists who cross the outstanding, pedestrian- and bicycle-friendly bridge will meet up with today's auto-dominated Rutherford Avenue as they cross Chelsea Street into City Square.

 City Square Surface Option (2017)